The Infrastructure Investment and Jobs Act

 With good planning, trucking can capitalize on the Bipartisan Infrastructure Law.

-As an industry whose entire business model centers on interstate commerce and the safe and efficient movement of freight over the road, trucking stands to benefit from these infrastructure investments through measurable cost savings.
-In order to capitalize, it now falls on state governments, state trucking associations, and other transportation stakeholders to apply for eligible grant programs and ensure federal funds are directed to priority projects that will yield maximum value for motor carriers and the motoring public.
+As an industry whose entire business model centers on interstate commerce and the safe and efficient movement of freight by road, trucking stands to benefit from these infrastructure investments through measurable cost and time savings.
+In order to capitalize on this opportunity, it now falls on state governments, state trucking associations, and other transportation stakeholders to apply for eligible grant programs and ensure federal funds are directed to priority projects that will yield maximum value for motor carriers and the motoring public.

 Freight Planning